danbushong/readMeGenerator/README.md

-# readmeMaker
+# readmeGenerator
   ## Description
-  make a readme
+  It makes a readme
   ## Table of Contents
   * [Installation](#Installation)
   * [Usage](#Usage)